Roblox/avatar-evolution/index.md

 Avatar Evolution represents a massive cross-team effort working on prototyping and building a suite of new technology to enable developers to create next-generation games and avatars on Roblox:

-- "Mesh deformation" through skeletal skinning
+- Skeletal skinning a.k.a.
+"Mesh deformation"
+- Custom PBR surface appearances
 - New physics components for more stable and realistic characters
-- Improved mesh and animation importers.
+- Improved mesh and animation importers
-- And more exciting features, coming soon!
+- And more exciting features coming soon!

 Even though it's still early and these features are in varying stages of pre-release development we're releasing a special beta build of Roblox Studio where you can try them today.